jr-dev1001/jr-dev1001.github.io/about.md

 title: About
 permalink: /about/
 ---
+Currently I'm a CS under Grad from IIIT Nuzvid...<br>
+I have completed my matriculation from Kendriya Vidyalaya Guntur...<br>

+### More Information
 I like exploring new technologies in different domains and areas.<br>
 I love kind of coding where i can experience the reality...

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me